 The Opposite of Evolution

-Those who understand natural selection recognize that it is the opposite of Darwinian evolution.
+Those who understand natural selection recognize that it cannot drive evolution and in fact is the opposite of Darwinian evolution.
 According to Darwinism, all life on earth is descended from a single-celled microbe.
 As this microbe reproduced, errors in the genetic code gave rise to different versions, which gave rise to further differences, eventually resulting in the wide variety of organisms we observe today.
 The genetic instructions humans have to produce eyes, bones, skin, and so on are not present in microbes such as bacteria which is why bacteria cannot produce such traits.
 So, evolution requires (among other things) a vast increase in the genetic information if single-celled microbes are ever to give rise to plants, animals, and people.
 Evolution requires a vast increase in genetic information.